-There is nothing better than being able to whip up a at-home skin care product.
+There is nothing better than being able to whip up an at-home skin care product.
 Not only is it cheaper, fun and satisfying but you know exactly what you are putting on your skin.
-The skin is the largest organ you have and it sucks up what ever you put on it including chemicals so lets give it some real nourishment!
+The skin is the largest organ you have and it sucks up whatever you put on it including chemicals so let’s give it some real nourishment!
 This mask will make your skin feel fantastic while balancing the Ph. balance of your skin.

 Recipe: 2 – 3 applications (save in the refrigerator for up to a week)